chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 ## IF DESKTOP FROZEN
 _This is the last resort_:
 Press Alt + Print Sceen + REISUB.

-This does not resolve the issue but only does a soft reboot of the system.
+This does not resolve the issue but only does a soft reboot of the system to hopefully troubleshoot the issue on next boot.

 ### reference:
 * [https://support.system76.com/articles/freezing-behavior/](https://support.system76.com/articles/freezing-behavior/)